Android

 • okhttp3:okhttp:4.5.0

-To fix the crash, for the example above, you need to bump the version of okhttp3:logging-interceptor & okhttp3:okhttp-urlconnection to 4.5.0.
+For the preceding example, set the version of okhttp3:logging-interceptor & okhttp3:okhttp-urlconnection to 4.5.0.

 dependencies {